ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 {: #vc_addingclusters-host-name}

 You can use the default hostname prefix or specify a new one.
 When you specify a new hostname prefix, the hostname prefix must meet the following requirements:
-- Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+- Only lowercase alphabetic, numeric, and hyphen (-) characters are allowed.
 - The hostname prefix must start with a lowercase alphabetic character.
 - The hostname prefix must end with a lowercase alphabetic or numeric character.
 - The maximum length of the hostname prefix is 10 characters.